khlebobul/tools-list/README.md

 As the number of posts grew, I wanted to compile a list of the tools that have piqued my interest the most and that I use regularly, in a publicly accessible format.

-If your favorite tool isn't on the list, feel free to fork this repository and submit a PR.
-I'll make sure to check it out.

 ### AI
 - **[Any Summary](https://www.anysummary.app/)**: Summarize any file with AI
 - **[ChatGPT](https://openai.com/index/chatgpt/)**: Optimizing language models for dialogue